14 Event notifications

 Clixon implements RFC 5277 NETCONF Event Notifications.

-There are no pre-existing notification streams in Clixon, an application needs to implement them.
+There are no pre-existing notification streams in Clixon, an application needs to define them in YANG and write some code.

 The main example illustrates an EXAMPLE stream notification that triggers every 5s.